eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-things-messages.md

 ### Talking to Features

 When sending Messages to or from Features, almost everything stays the same as with Things.
-The `path` in the JSON is the only thing to change.
+The `path` in the JSON is the only part to change.
 A Message to a Feature could therefore have the following JSON:

 ```json